pwright/skupper-example-yaml/README.md

 The _AttachedConnectorBinding_ resource below is created in the site namespace.
-It binds the listener routing key `backend` to the attached connector running in namespace `north`.
+It binds the listener routing key `backend` to the attached connector in namespace `north`.

 [attached-connector-binding.yaml](east/attached-connector-binding.yaml):